List of polyurethane applications: Automobile seats

 Flexible and semi-flexible polyurethane foams are used extensively for interior components of automobiles, in seats, headrests, armrests, roof liners, dashboards and instrument panels.

 Polyurethanes are used to make automobile seats in a remarkable manner.
 The seat manufacturer has a mold for each seat model.
 The mold is a closeable "clamshell" sort of structure that will allow quick casting of the seat cushion, so-called molded flexible foam, which is then upholstered after removal from the mold.

 It is possible to combine these two steps, so-called in-situ, foam-in-fabric or direct moulding.
 A complete, fully assembled seat cover is placed in the mold and held in place by vacuum drawn through small holes in the mold.
 Sometimes a thin pliable plastic film backing on the fabric is used to help the vacuum work more effectively.
 The metal seat frame is placed into the mold and the mold closed.
 At this point the mold contains what could be visualized as a "hollow seat", a seat fabric held in the correct position by the vacuum and containing a space with the metal frame in place.

 Polyurethane chemicals are injected by a mixing head into the mold cavity.
 Then the mold is held at a preset reaction temperature until the chemical mixture has foamed, filled the mold, and formed a stable soft foam.
 The time required is two to three minutes, depending on the size of the seat and the precise formulation and operating conditions.
 Then the mold is usually opened slightly for a minute or two for an additional cure time, before the fully upholstered seat is removed.

 Houses, sculptures, and decorations

 The walls and ceiling (not just the insulation) of the futuristic Xanadu House in Florida, USA, were built out of polyurethane foam.
 Domed ceilings and other odd shapes are easier to make with foam than with wood.
 Foam was used to build oddly shaped buildings, statues, and decorations in the Seuss Landing section of the Islands of Adventure (USA) theme park.
 Rigid foam manufacturers sell foam that replace wood in carved sign and 3D-topography industries.
 PU foam is also used as a thermal insulator in many houses.

 Polyurethane resin is used as an aesthetic flooring material.
 Being seamless and water resistant, it is gaining interest for use in (modern) interiors, especially in Western Europe.
+Polyurethane is also used in some domestic and commercial capacities to waterproof areas that have leaks, such as shower leaks and balcony leaks.